-An on-line project finance modelling course is presented through videos, excel files and screenshots on this page.
-The on-line project finance model course is structured to include both theory and practice where the project finance and/or modelling theory and/or accounting is discussed before working through technical modelling issues.
+An on-line project finance modelling course is presented through videos, excel files and screenshots on this webpage.
+This on-line project finance model course is structured to include both theory and practice where the project finance and/or modelling theory and/or accounting is discussed before working through technical modelling issues.
 The course covers advanced topics related to depreciation, development fees, debt structuring, circular references, multiple debt issues and sculpting and DSRA complications.
 The course is presented below with a series of videos and associated files as well as a set of power point slides.
 You can look at the completed files or you go to pages where you must enter various key formulas in the excel file to become comfortable with the analysis.

 Learning Project Finance Modelling and TLNV or TLNR

-After I published my exciting novel on project finance modelling, I made a lot of videos to go along with the subjects in the book.
+After I published my exciting 634 page novel on project finance modelling, I made a lot of videos to go along with the subjects in the book.
 I did not make the videos in a very professional manner — too much dog barking in the videos, music in the background and too much swearing.
 Most importantly, the videos did were difficult to follow, they did not have any real theory as to why you are following various procedures and they did not have examples of what not to do.
-I received comments about background music, quality, unprofessionalism etc..
+I received comments about background music, quality, lack of professionalism etc..
 So now I have slowly started to make a set of revised videos.
 My friend Fredecrico from the Green Climate Fund told me it was Sh….

 There are a few files that are necessary or helpful if you are brave enough to work through the lesson set.
 One file is a power point file that is referred to in the videos and that documents the modelling techniques.
 The second file is the excel exercise file that goes along with the on-line course where you can try and enter formulas for the blank rows.
 You can download theses files by clicking on the buttons below.